kainino0x/cis565final/README.md

 * center the fracture pattern on point of impact.
 * sew fractured pieces back together based on proximity to point of impact.
 * correctly handle concave surfaces (island detection).
+* Optimization: Welding step (replace fragments with cell mesh if the fragment completely fills the cell).

 ##Progress
 ###Part 1